CodeYourFuture/JavaScript-Core-1-Coursework-Week1/exercises/I-floats/README.md

 ## Exercise

-* Using the variables provided in the exercise calculate the percentage of mentors and students in the group
+* Using the variables provided in the exercise calculate the percentage of mentors and students in the group as whole numbers

 ## Expected result

 ```
-Percentage students: 65%
+65% are students
-Percentage mentors: 35%
+35% are mentors
 ```